-Wake County has the highest median income in the region.
+In 2012 Wake County had the highest median household income in the state.

 |Population Below Poverty Level|

-Wake County has the lowest poverty rate among urban counties in North Carolina.
+In 2012 Wake County had the lowest poverty rate among urban counties in North Carolina.

 Development patterns provide insight into the strength of the construction sector and the pace of residential and commercial development, and illustrate where growth is occurring.